 Students from this joint-degree program earn a Master of Social Work degree from the Brown School and a Master of Architecture or a Master of Urban Design degree from the Sam Fox School of Design & Visual Arts.

-Students entering the MArch 2 program who have also been admitted to the MSW program will need 3.5 to 4 academic years of study split between the Graduate School of Architecture & Urban Design and the Brown School.
+Students entering the MArch 2 program who have also been admitted to the MSW program will need three and a half to four academic years of study split between the Graduate School of Architecture & Urban Design and the Brown School.

 Students admitted to the MUD/MSW program spend a minimum of two semesters in the Graduate School of Architecture & Urban Design completing the Master of Urban Design requirements and four semesters in the Brown School completing the MSW requirements.

 The intent of the program is to prepare architects and urban designers to understand the built and urban environment through the lens of social work by being responsive to the emotional, social, and physical needs of individuals, families and communities.

 Graduates of these joint-degree programs are prepared to work in community development and planning, housing rehabilitation, and residential design for populations at risk, such as the developmentally disabled, elderly, or economically disadvantaged.